Atypon-OpenSource/manuscripts-data/README.md

 Run `node scripts/extract-databases.js` to extract the objects from these databases to JSON files.
 This happens automatically as part of the build process, so the extracted JSON files are not committed to version control.

-TODO: bring in user interfaces for editing the data in the databases.

 ### JSON files

 * `shared/*.json` - JSON files from the Manuscripts desktop repository.

-TODO: bring in scripts that were used to generate these files from earlier source data.

 ## Development